UMich-CURLY/RKHS_BA/README.md

-# Unified CVO (Continuous Visual Odometry)
+# RKHS-bA

-This repository is an implementation for CVO (Continuous Visual Odometry).
-It can perform pure geometric point cloud registration, color-based registration, and semantic-based registration.
-It is tested in KITTI stereo and Tum RGB-D dataset.
-Details are in the [A New Framework for Registration of Semantic Point Clouds from Stereo and RGB-D Cameras](https://arxiv.org/abs/2012.03683) and [Nonparametric Continuous Sensor Registration](https://arxiv.org/abs/2001.04286).
+This repository is an implementation for RKHS-BA.
+It can perform global two-view and multi-view pure geometric point cloud registration, color-based registration, and semantic-based registration.
+It is tested in TartanAir and Kitti dataset.
+Details are in the [RKHS-BA: A Robust Correspondence-Free Multi-View Registration Framework with Semantic Point Clouds](https://arxiv.org/abs/2403.01254).
+It is built on the code of [CVO](https://github.com/UMich-CURLY/unified_cvo) which performs two-view registration.

 Specifically, this repository provides:
 * GPU implentation of goemetric, color, and semantic based registration